Carleton-SCI/OHLG/README.md

 +-------------------+--------+-----------+----------------+-------------+-------------+-------------+-------------+
 ```
 The `longint` or simply `integer` is the main crate in TFHE-rs.
 Its implementation consists fundamentally of blocks of `shortint` where each core block contains a segment of the ciphertext.
 The higher API covers these details from the user, but an interested user can use the radix interface to fine-tune the block size and number of blocks of the ciphertext.
 It should be also noted that, by default, the `shortint` blocks of an `integer` are processed independently on different threads.
 A few important notes to be taken from the results above:
-1- The effect of threading is significant and it makes the processing of different blocks happen at the same time.
+1- The effect of threading is significant, and it makes the processing of different blocks happen at the same time.
 ```
 +-------------------+--------+-----------+----------------+-------------+-------------+-------------+-------------+
 | Param (Msg_Carry) | Blocks | Threaded  | Total Msg bits |   Avg AND   |   Plain A   |   Plain B   |  Decrypted  |